 - Excessive hunger

 In severe cases, a pet with diabetes may exhibit signs of extremely low blood sugar, known as hypoglycemia.
 This can be life-threatening and include signs such as lethargy, muscle twitching, loss of appetite, lack of coordination, tremors, unusual behaviors, and sudden collapse.

 It’s helpful to remember that pet diabetes can often present with symptoms that may indicate other conditions.
 The only way to know for sure if your animals are affected by diabetes is to get them in to see a vet.

 How Our East Los Angeles Veterinarian Team Helps Animals Living with Diabetes

 Our East Los Angeles veterinarian team helps animals living with diabetes first by providing a thorough diagnosis.
 This is done with a combination of blood tests, physical examinations, and medical history intake.

 We then educate pet parents about how to help manage their pet’s chronic health condition.
 This may include medications, dietary and lifestyle changes, and more.

 Are You Concerned about Your Pet’s Health?

-If you live near Lynwood, Montebello, or East Los Angeles and believe your animal is suffering from pet diabetes, we encourage you to call our animal hospital at (323) 726-1525.
+If you live near Lynwood, Montebello, or East Los Angeles and believe your animal is suffering from pet diabetes, we encourage you to contact us today.